top of page

 Like any other ______________, ____________ consists of ____________, ____________ and _____________.
 Each _______________ is like a single _______________ and a _________ may have several different _____________.
 It’s only when you put the ________ into a __________ with other ________ that you can fully understand its _____________. _________ come in ‘_______’ and invariably tell the ________ about a person’s ______ or _________.

-No one can, and it is the same when you are trying to read body language.
-Like any other language, body language consists of words, sentences and punctuation.
+No one can!
+And it is the same when you are trying to read body language.

+Here are the answers: Like any other language, body language consists of words, sentences and punctuation.
 Each gesture is like a single word and a word may have several different meanings.
 It’s only when you put the word into a sentence with other words that you can fully understand its meaning.
 Gestures come in ‘sentences’ and invariably tell the truth about a person’s feelings or attitudes.

-Humans are social by nature, we need to be part of a group of people and we often mimic the people around us.
+Humans are social by nature; we need to be part of a group of people, and we often mimic the people around us.
 In return, we expect others to behave the same as we do.
-When we see an expression on someone’s face or body, we interpret it as if it was us.
+When we see an expression on someone’s face or body, we interpret it as if it were us.
 We add our own meaning, interpretation and filters to the situation.
 We simply assume, with the knowledge we have, what’s the situation here?
 The problem is that too often, we don’t have enough knowledge to properly read and understand the situation because we look at it through our own eyes, not from the other person’s perspective.

-Why body language matters
+Why does body language matter?

 By trying to focus more on body language signals, we stop, pause, and observe.
-Indirectly we develop our listening skills and we start focusing on others rather than us.
+Indirectly, we develop our listening skills, and we start focusing on others rather than us.
 Just by trying to pay more attention to our own body language as well as others’, we improve our communication skills and relationships.
-So it doesn’t matter if you don’t know exactly what happens and why, what matters is that you are trying to pay attention to others and to develop self-awareness.
+So it doesn’t matter if you don’t know exactly what happens and why, what matters is that you are trying to pay attention to others and develop self-awareness.
 By doing so, you are already developing your empathy and working on your personal development.

 The first step to manage body language better: Self-awareness